kodecocodes/flutter-sample-project/README.md

 ### Update pubspec.yaml

-Here is a checklist for things to pay attention to in pubspec.yaml:
+Here is a checklist for things to pay attention to in **pubspec.yaml**:

 - Set the app name and description.
-- Set the minimum Dart SDK to 2.12.0 in order to take full advantage of sound null safety.
+- Set the minimum Dart SDK to no lower than 2.12.0 in order to take full advantage of sound null safety.
 The only reason you wouldn't do this is if your app absolutely requires a package that hasn't been upgraded to null safety.
 - Remove all the default comments.

-There is a sample pubspec.yaml file in the root of this repository for your guidance.
+There is a sample **pubspec.yaml** file in the root of this repository for your reference.

-### .gitignore
+### Use .gitignore

 When you create a new Flutter project it comes with a good `.gitignore` file.
 Go with what's in there.
 Also consider this a good list of things not to include when you upload your project to raywenderlich.com.

-**Hint**: If you develop your project with GitHub, all you have to do is download download it from GitHub and that will ensure that there are no unnecessary files in the project.
+**Hint**: If you develop your project with GitHub, all you have to do is download it from GitHub.
+This is an easy way to ensure that there are no unnecessary files in the project.

+### Remove unused folders

+If your project doesn't include any tests, then remove the **test** folder.
+The same is true if you are specifically not supporting some platform.
+(See the **Web assets** section below.)

 ## Image assets

-You need to add image assets for each platform that Flutter supports in stable.
+Including image assets in your app makes it look better and feel more polished.
+You can either create your own or use the standard raywenderlich.com assets.

 ### Android assets

-You need to add an Android splash screen and launch icon.
-If you don't have your own custom ones that you are using for the app then you can use the standard raywenderlich.com ones.

-To use the standard raywenderlich.com launcher and icons replace the contents of your project's **android/app/src/main/res** folder with the contents of the **android_assets/res** folder in this repository.
+On Android you need to add a splash screen and launch icon.
+To use the raywenderlich.com assets for these, replace the contents of your project's **android/app/src/main/res** folder with the contents of the **android_assets/res** folder in this repository.

-Run the app on an Android device or emulator to make sure the launch screen and launcher icon are working correctly.

 ### iOS assets

 You also need to add an iOS splash screen and launch icon.
-To use the standard raywenderlich.com launcher and icons replace the contents of your project's **ios/Runner/Assets.xcassets** folder with the contents of the **ios_assets/Assets.xcassets** folder in this repository.
+To use the standard raywenderlich.com image assets, replace the contents of your project's **ios/Runner/Assets.xcassets** folder with the contents of the **ios_assets/Assets.xcassets** folder in this repository.

-Run the app on an iOS device or simulator to make sure the launch screen and launcher icon are working correctly.
-If you don't have a Mac to check this, then mention that on the Trello card so that the TE or FPE can double check.

 ### Web assets

 You should also add a favicon and other asset images for the web.
-To use the standard raywenderlich.com asset images go to your project's **web** folder and replace **favicon.png** and the contents of the **icons** folder with the image assets found in the **web_assets** folder in this repository.
+To use the standard raywenderlich.com asset images, go to your project's **web** folder and replace **favicon.png** and the contents of the **icons** folder with the image assets found in the **web_assets** folder in this repository.

-Run the Flutter web app in a browser to make sure that the favicon shows in the browser tab at the top.

 **Note**: If your project does not support the web, then delete the entire **web** folder.